ChemeketaCS/cs162Code/README.md

 # README #

-This is lecture/sample code for CS162 at Chemeketa Community College.
+Sample code for CS162 at Chemeketa Community College.